|

 can be twice as strong as 10 oz cotton canvas, and also have better

 abrasion resistance.
-Also, marine fabric is sold by the running yard,
+To make it more complicated, marine fabric is sold by the running yard,

 which is a yard long piece at whatever the production width is; this